Summary

 Exemptions

 CPF contributions are only payable by Singapore Permanent Residents and Singapore Citizens.
-Foreigners can choose to pay into a supplementary retirement scheme (a state sponsored, privately run system) on a voluntary basis, and with attached tax concessions.
+Foreigners on an Employment Pass, S Pass or with a work permit can choose to pay into the Supplementary Retirement Scheme (a state sponsored, privately run system) on a voluntary basis, and with attached tax concessions.

 Administration